Huge Los Angeles Unified School district hit by cyberattack – KION546

 The district said the investigation and response involved the White House, the U.S. Department of Education, the FBI and the Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency.

-The district said it did not expect major issues with instruction or such services as transportation and food, business operations might be delayed or modified.
+Although the district characterized the cyberattack as a “significant disruption to our system’s infrastructure,” officials did not expect major issues with instruction or such services as transportation and food, but business operations might be delayed or modified.